Kuzyashin/mattermost-plugin-alertmanager/README.md

 Enable interactive action buttons on alert posts for quick alert management:

 ### Available Actions
-- **🔕 Silence 1h / 4h** - Silence the alert for 1 or 4 hours in AlertManager
+- **🔕 Silence 1h / 4h / 12h / 24h** - Create a real silence in AlertManager for the specified duration
+  - Uses AlertManager API (`POST /api/v2/silences`)
+  - Automatically creates matchers based on alert labels
+  - Returns silence ID for tracking
 - **👁️ ACK** - Acknowledge the alert (marks it as seen, changes color to yellow/orange)
 - **🔄 UNACK** - Unacknowledge the alert (removes acknowledgment, returns to red)